Dedicated Calgary Divorce Lawyers Advising on Decision-Making Responsibility & Parenting Time Disputes

 The Family Team at HMC Lawyers makes it a priority to work personally with our clients.
 Our goal is to help clients reach decision-making responsibility and parenting time arrangements that meet their needs and are in the best interest of their families.
 Throughout the course of your matter, we take proactive steps to find mutually agreeable solutions that can reduce costs and shorten disputes.

 At HMC Lawyers, we take pride in our tailored, personalized approach to every matter, and in our ability to take the time to truly understand where each client is coming from, what their particular family circumstances are, and what their ideal outcome looks like.

-Decision Making and Parenting Time in Alberta
+Decision-Making Responsibility and Parenting Time in Alberta

-Access can be limited in a number of ways, from the timing and length of visits, where children may be taken, and if visits are supervised.
+Parenting time can be limited in a number of ways, from the timing and length of visits, where children may be taken, and if visits are supervised.

-Common Custody and Access Disputes
+Common Decision-Making Responsibility and Parenting Time Disputes

 - Where and with whom children will live;